On volumes and filling collections of multicurves: Introduction

 \section{Introduction}

-Let $S = \Sigma_{g,k}$ be a hyperbolic surface, which is an orientable smooth surface of genus $g$ with $k$ punctures and negative Euler characteristic.
+Let $S = \Sigma_{g,k}$ be a hyperbolic surface, that is an orientable smooth surface of genus $g$ with $k$ punctures and negative Euler characteristic.
 Associated to $S$ is the $3$-manifold $PT(S)$ --- the projectivized tangent bundle.
-For any finite collection of smooth essential closed curves $\Gamma$ on $S$, there is a \emph{canonical} lift $\hat \Gamma$ in $PT(S)$ realized by the set of tangent lines to $\Gamma$.
+For any finite collection $\Gamma$ of smooth essential closed curves on $S$, there is a \emph{canonical} lift $\hat \Gamma$ in $PT(S)$ realized by the set of tangent lines to $\Gamma$.
 Drilling $\hat \Gamma$ from $PT(S)$ produces a $3$-manifold $N_{\hat\Gamma} = PT(S) \setminus \hat \Gamma$ and any invariant of $N_{\hat\Gamma}$ naturally becomes a mapping class group invariant of $\Gamma$.
 When $\Gamma$ is filling and in minimal position, Foulon and Hasselblatt \cite{FH13} observed that $N_{\hat\Gamma}$ admits a complete hyperbolic metric of finite-volume, in particular $vol(N_{\hat\Gamma})$ is such an invariant.
+Recall that $\Gamma$ is filling if $S\setminus \Gamma$ is a collection of disks and once-puncture disks.
 One should think of $\Gamma$ as a weak version of a link diagram where ``over'' and ``under'' crossings are encoded by the tangent directions to $\Gamma$.
-The main result of this paper demonstrates a quasi-isometry between $vol(N_{\hat\Gamma})$ and the Weil-Petersson distance between strata of nodal surfaces when $\Gamma$ is a filling pair of multicurves\footnote{A \emph{multicurve} is a disjoint union of non-parallel essential \emph{simple} closed curves.
-However, we do at times allow for two multicurves in a collection to have parallel components.}.
+An alternate perspective is that these canonical links are examples of Legendrian links for the natural contact structure on $PT(S)$.
+The main result of this paper shows that if $\Gamma$ is a filling pair of multicurves, then $vol(N_{\hat\Gamma})$ is coarsely comparable to the Weil-Petersson distance between strata of nodal surfaces corresponding to pinching different components of $\Gamma$.
+Recall that a \emph{multicurve} is a disjoint union of non-parallel essential \emph{simple} closed curves.

 Several upper and lower bounds for $vol(N_{\bar\Gamma})$ in terms of invariants of $\Gamma$ have been studied in recent literature, see \cite{BPS171,BPS172, M17}.
 For example, in \cite{CM19} the first and second author gave an upper bound which is linear in terms of the self-intersection number of $\Gamma$, a fact reminiscent of classical results in knot theory.
 In fact, they show that there exists $\Gamma$ for which this bound is asymptotically optimal for arbitrary lifts.
 In \cite{BPS171}, it is shown that for every hyperbolic structure $X$ on $S$, there is a constant $C_X$ such that $vol(N_{\hat\Gamma}) \leq C_X \ell_X(\Gamma)$, where $\ell_X$ gives the length of the geodesic representative.
 However, since $vol(N_{\hat\Gamma})$ is independent of the choice of $X$, this bound demonstrates some odd behaviour, see \cite{M17} for examples.